dmleong/dmleong.github.io/speaking.md

 permalink: /public/
 ---
 # Contact me
 Need speakers for your conference?
 I check off several diversity boxes, and I also happen to know what I'm talking about!
-Best way to reach out is to <a href="https://twitter.com/tsunamino">tweet at me</a> with your CFP.
+Best way to reach out is to message me on danielleleongphotography.com/contact

 ### Online safety ###
 Bloomberg Distinguished Engineering Speaker series - <a href="https://www.techatbloomberg.com/blog/distinguished-speaker-series-danielle-leong/">Consensual software: Prioritizing user trust and safety</a>